directus/directus/docs/cloud/glossary.md

 - while Enterprise projects are single-tenant.
 - Single tenant = you need Enterprise. dedicated to you. noe security concerns.
 100% ur stuff.

-* () needs a fact-check @rijk
+- We run your Project as single-tenant.
+But you can implement multi-tennancy within your Project.

+- each project in Cloud is scoped and there is no bleeding into other Proejcts.
+If your neighbor is busy, it will not impact your Project.

+One container per Project.
+For std we share a database cluster.
+For Enterprise projects, as an added security measure, are ran on fully separately.

 ## Quotas

+Don't impose any _arbitrary_ limits on things like Collections, Roles or Users.
+Actual performance is based on the Nodes configured, so there are hard technical Limits.

+- ex: limited 100 Fields
 - no functional quotas
-- resources of Nodes and whatever you can do with that.
+- resources of Nodes and whatever you can do with that
 - ::: tip Technical Limits